Smaug6739/discord-template/README.md

 ## How to install

+### Prerequisites

+- You need nodejs >= 16.6.0 for start the bot.
+- You need typescript complier `npm i -g typescript`

 1. Clone the repo
-2. Clone `configuration.template.js` into the main directory and rename it to `configuration.js`
+2. Clone `config.template.ts` from src directory into the src directory and rename it to `config.ts`
 3. Install the dependencies: `npm install`
+4. Compile typescript : `npm run build`
-4. Start the bot: `node main.js`
+5. Start the bot: `npm run start`

 ## Contributions/Licence